 Unlimited Liability

-In unlimited liability companies (SNC, SComm), the partners (with the exception of the limited partners) put their own assets as collateral for the possible debts of the company.
-If the company is unable to honour its debts, its creditors may pursue the payment of their claim on the private assets of the partners.
+In unlimited liability companies (SNC, SComm), the partners (with the exception of the limited partners) put their own assets as collateral for the debts the company may incur.
+If the company is unable to honour its debts, its creditors may pursue the payment of their claims against the private assets of the partners.

 The Tax Regime

 The profits of a sole proprietorship are subject to personal income tax.
-This tax is progressive, which means that large profits are taxed more heavily.
+This tax is progressive, which means that larger profits are taxed more heavily.

 A company is subject to the corporate tax system, which is lower and less progressive.
-If the profits are substantial, it will be more advantageous tax-wise to be taxed under this regime.
+If the profits are substantial, it will be fiscally more advantageous to be taxed under this regime.

 Call for Funds

 A company requires financial resources.
 However, an individual's possibilities are usually limited in this respect.
 A company offers precisely the legal possibility of attracting partners who wish to invest venture capital in the company.
-These lenders therefore participate in the company's future profits and losses.
+These lenders then participate in the company's future profits and, in most cases, its losses.

 Cooperation with One or More Partners

-The structure of the company makes it possible to attract partners who, in addition to their capital contribution, can also actively be involved in the company.
-Company law makes it possible to legally define cooperation with one or more partners.
-The articles of association stipulate the agreements entered into with regard to management, development, etc.
+The company’s legal structure makes it possible to attract partners who, in addition to contributing capital, can also be actively involved in the running of the company.
+Company law provides a legal framework for cooperation with one or more partners.
+The articles of association stipulate the agreements made with regard to management, development, etc.

 Continuity of the Company